-On these days, anybody may look at the Water Tower and the exhibitions furnished in him, without booking in advance.
+On these days, anybody may look at the Water Tower and the exhibitions furnished in him, without an advanced booking.

-The Water Tower can be visited after buying an entrance ticket.
+The Water Tower can be visited after buying an entrance ticket on site.

-Tickets for groups after arrangement can be bought at the Tourinform Office (Dugonics tér 2. )
+Tickets for groups after arrangement can be bought at the Tourinform Office (Széchenyi tér 12.)

 6720 Szeged, Szent István tér